How to Pay for Drug Rehab With Oxford Health Insurance

-- Prescription benzodiazepines such as Xanax, Klonopin, or Valium
+- Benzodiazepines such as Xanax, Klonopin, or Valium.

 Unless you choose to inform your employer, they will not know that you are receiving treatment for an addiction to drugs or alcohol or that you are a patient at a rehab center.
 Treatment centers are required by law to protect your health information, such as your age, race, and sex; your physical or mental health conditions; services you received; and your payment for services.